Skip to main content

 Key takeaways

-• Famotidine (Pepcid) is an over-the-counter H2 blocker drug that helps treat acid reflux, heartburn, and other gastrointestinal issues.
+• Famotidine is an over-the-counter H2 blocker that helps treat acid reflux, ulcers, and other stomach acid problems in dogs, but only give it to a dog under a veterinarian’s guidance.

-• The typical dosage for dogs is 0.25–0.5mg per pound of body weight, although it can vary depending on the dog’s condition.
+• The typical dosage for dogs is 0.25–0.5 mg per pound of body weight, given once or twice daily, although this may vary depending on the dog’s condition.

 RELATED: Famotidine (Pepcid) for dogs